seyfal/MapReduceGraphComparison/README.md

 #### Hadoop Initialization
 Once the configuration is loaded, the Hadoop FileSystem instance is fetched using the `getFileSystem` method from the ConfigurationLoader.
 The Hadoop configuration (`hadoopConf`) adds the specified paths from the `core-site.xml` and `hdfs-site.xml` files and sets the default filesystem.

-Alright, I've taken a look at your main function and related methods.
-I will provide a detailed description of the data loading process, which is the initial step before other operations.

 #### Data Format (for Config file):